bicarbon8/automated-functional-testing/packages/aft-core/README.md

 in the above example, the `await feature.performAction()` call will only be run if a `TestExecutionPolicyPlugin` is loaded and returns `true` from it's `shouldRun(testId: string)` function (or no `TestExecutionPolicyPlugin` is loaded) and if a `DefectPlugin` is loaded and returns either no defect or a `closed` defect from it's `getDefect(defectId: string)` function (or no `DefectPlugin` is loaded). additionally, any logs associated with the above `verify` call will use a `logName` of `"expect_that_performAction_will_return_result_of_action"` resulting in log lines like the following:
 ```
 09:14:01 - [expect that performAction will return 'result of action'] - TRACE - no TestExecutionPolicyPlugin in use so run all tests
-09:14:02 - [expect that performAction will return 'result of action'] - TRACE - no DefectPlugin in use so run all tests
 ```